simon-ritchie/apysc/docstring_markdowns/apysc/_jupyter/jupyter_util.md

 ## `display_on_colaboratory` function docstring

-Save the overall HTML and display it on the Google Colaboratory.<hr>
+Save the overall HTML and display it on Google Colaboratory.<hr>

 **[Parameters]**